Hi there and welcome!

 First of all, the big and obvious question surfaced: how many drivers shall I use?
 One, Two or Three?

 One full range driver can be shockingly honest and pure in sound, I know, but has one big disadvantage: maximum membrane surface.
 To be able to produce 20 kHz the diameter of the driver cannot surpass a certain physical border.
-The maximum sound pressure is quite limited and besides that these drivers features insane price tags, therefore the full range single driver was no option for me.
+The maximum sound pressure is therefore quite limited and besides that these drivers can feature insane price tags.
+Putting al these pro’s and cons together, the full range single driver was no option for me.

 I designed some two-way speakers which sounded right.
-In the studio I even use two way speakers, but I think the ultimate design is a three-way system, with a HQ driver devoted to the delicate mids, and two speakers accompanying it in the lowest and highest frequencies.
+In my postproduction studio I even use two way speakers, but in the end I think the ultimate design is a three-way system, with a very HQ driver devoted to the delicate mids, and two speakers accompanying it in the lowest and highest frequencies.

 Starting off with the woofer; this driver should at least feature a very rigid membrane, which should be also as light as possible, together with a strong magnet and powerful voice coil.
 The maximum linear excursion together with the membrane surface should house enough potential energy to really shake up a medium-large living room.